dataes/test-tl/extras/docs/endpoints.md

 # Rest Api Slim PHP

-[Example of REST API](https://github.com/maurobonfietti/rest-api-slim-php) with Slim PHP micro framework.

-This simple RESTful API made in Slim version 3, allows CRUD operations to manage entities like: Users, Tasks and Notes :-)
+This simple RESTful API made in Slim version 3, allows CRUD operations to manage entities like: Users, Products and Orders :-)

 ## Indices